 - RSPCA Victoria reserves the right to cancel the class should minimum numbers not be met.
 A full refund will apply in these circumstances.

-Participants will be involved in a range of hands-on activities visiting various parts of the Burwood East site.
-While the RSPCA takes all reasonable precautions to ensure the safety of participants, all participants enter at own risk.
+Participants may be involved in a range of hands-on activities during training.
+While the RSPCA takes all reasonable precautions to ensure the safety of participants, all participants engage with these activities at their own risk.